artefactual-labs/am/compose/README.md

     $ make bootstrap
     $ make restart-am-services

+If you want to perform a headless Archivematica installation, i.e., without Elasticsearch installed, use the following `docker-compose` command instead of the above one.
+This command explicitly references the Docker Compose config file and does not also silently include the .override.yml file which installs
+Elasticsearch:

+    $ docker-compose -f docker-compose.yml up -d --build

+(Note: if you want to remove Elasticsearch from an existing installation, add the `--remove-orphans` flag to the above command.)

 `make create-volumes` creates two external volumes.
 They're heavily used in our containers but they are provided in the host machine: